FloortjeTjeertes/FrogOff/README.md

 # Nes-Frog-Game
-A game made for the nes all about frogs racing, jumping, licking and squishing eachother to catch and eat a fly.
+A game made for the NES all about frogs racing, jumping, licking, and squishing each other to catch and eat a fly.

 ## description
-a game for the nintendo entertainment system programmed in 6502 assembly. it has been tested on nes emulators and is compiled whit the cc65 toolchain.
+a game for the Nintendo entertainment system programmed in 6502 Assembly. it has been tested on NES emulators and is compiled whit the cc65 toolchain.

 ## todo
  - [ ] custom sprites